 A 4-week intro series that prepares you for positions in metal, plastics and food industries such as:

 - Metrology (15 hrs) & Blueprint Reading (15 hrs)

 - Work Readiness (15 hrs)

 Advanced Manufacturing – CNC

-Join us for an info session to find out if you qualify!
+Take the first step and join us for an info session to find out if you qualify!
+RSVP online above.

 A 15-week intensive series that prepares unemployed/underemployed adults for entry-level positions in

 - Blueprint Reading